HEMT-based 1K front-end electronics for the heat and ionization Ge CryoCube of the future RICOCHET CE$\nu$NS experiment: HEMT based voltage amplifier for the heat channel

 The linearity was tested by injecting a 1 kHz sine voltage at the HEMT input via the Ge-NTD bias line.
 The amplitude was varied up to 16 mV, which corresponds to about 15 MeV for a typical detector sensitivity.
-Fig.~\ref{ResultChargeV1} ({\it bottom Left}) shows that the linearity is excellent, with a stable gain in all the dynamic up to the output saturation.
+Fig.~\ref{ResultChargeV1} ({\it bottom Left}) shows that the linearity is excellent, with a gain stable over the entire dynamic range up to the output saturation.
 As for the charge amplifier the feedback loop is working nicely to stabilize the gain.
 The gain is measured to be 498 for an expected value of 501.

-The bandwidth was measured in a same way as for the charge amplifier at the same working points.
+The bandwidth was measured in a same way as for the charge sensitive amplifier at the same working points.
 Data are compared to the approximated gain expected from the open loop and closed loop gain on Fig.~\ref{ResultChargeV1} ({\it Bottom Center}).
 The amplifier is DC coupled to the Ge-NTD, thus there is no low frequency roll-off.
-For the same reason as for the charge amplifier, at frequency above few kHz we measured a gain higher than expected for the 3 working points.
+For the same reason as for the charge sensitive amplifier, at frequency above few kHz we measured a gain higher than expected for the 3 working points.
 The measured high frequency cut vary from 15 kHz to 40 kHz, well within the R\textsc{icochet} goals.

 The voltage noise of the amplifier has been measured with the dummy Ge-NTD sensor shorted (R1 = 0$\Omega$).
 Fig.~\ref{ResultChargeV1} ({\it Bottom Right}) shows that the noise plateau of the 1K measurement in the few 100 Hz- few kHz frequency range is $\sim$ 0.5nV/$\sqrt{Hz}$.
 This is bit higher than the HEMT intrinsic voltage noise but the thermal noise of the Ge-NTD (few M$\Omega$ at 10 mK) will be higher anyway.
 At lower frequencies the 1 K data follow the intrinsic HEMT voltage noise up to few Hz, demonstrating that the voltage noise of the heat amplifier is adding a negligible noise contribution.